 - Journals and publications

-Once you’ve submitted a paper Turnitin creates a similarity report is created (within 24 hours).
-This highlights areas where the software has made text matches with other papers, books and journals.
+Once you’ve submitted a paper Turnitin creates a similarity report within 24 hours.
+This highlights where the software has made text matches with other papers, books and journals.
 It is quite usual for an assignment to match against some items in the database, or in other journals or web pages.

-The report uses a colour scheme to denote the percentage matches that are located within the document and for the final total score.
-The percentage range is between 0% and 100%.
-A high match can be plagiarism or self-plagiarism.
+The report uses a colour scheme to show the percentage matches within the document and for the final total score.
+A high match to any individual source can be plagiarism or self-plagiarism.

-- There is no official percentage boundary and even a high percentage can be due to other factors (for example, use of a template or proforma as part of the assignment)
+- There is no official ‘good’ percentage boundary.
+Even a high percentage can be due to other factors (for example, use of a template or proforma as part of the assignment)

 The Turnitin interpretation guide can help you work out what your report means.

 What are the penalties for poor academic practice?

 Academic misconduct and can result in serious penalties.